kapilsarkar/NAMASTE-NODEJS/INTRODUCTION TO NODE-JS/readme.md

  - In other words before `Node -JS`, the `Apache` `HTTP` Server was widely used but had `blocking I/O`, meaning it could handle fewer concurrent requests.

- - Th primary advantage of `Non-Blocking` is it can handle multiple requests with lesser number of `threads`.
+ - The primary advantage of `Non-Blocking` is it can handle multiple requests with lesser number of `threads`.

  ### 6. What is `NPM` ?